Founder: DR HANNE M HOMER CLIN.PSY.D. C.PSYCHOL. CHARTERED CLINICAL PSYCHOLOGIST

 Achieving a satisfactory outcome however can only be achieved through an environment that is supportive, empathic and respectful.
 This is a priority within my service enabling each person to feel safe, supported and able to face their problems.

 The number of sessions are usually agreed following the initial assessment and designed to meet each individual’s need.
 The initial assessment session will last between 60-90 minutes.
 The therapy sessions lasts approximately 60 minutes.
 My service is highly confidential.

-I am based in Consulting Facilities in North Norfolk or other location by arrangement.
+I am based in Consulting Facilities in North Norfolk and Norwich, or other location by arrangement.